Rashair/WebGL-Chess/README.md

 # WebGL Chess

-Proof of concept for chess using WebGL with Three.js
+Proof of concept for chess using WebGL2 with Three.js

 ## Resources